hgrecco/serialize/README.md

 But they all have a different API and switching among them is not so simple as it should be.
 Serialize helps you to do it, including dealing with custom classes.
-Let's dump a dict using the
+Let's dump a dict using the `pickle` format:
-<span class="title-ref">pickle</span> format:

 ```python
 >>> from serialize import dumps, loads